alexwlchan/alexwlchan.net/src/_til/2024/2024-01-16-gracefully-restart-a-gunicorn-app.md

 $ gunicorn app:app --workers 4 --bind 127.0.0.1:8008 --daemon
 ```

-In this example, I've started four workers, which means five proceeses: one master and four workers.
+In this example, I've started four workers, which means five processes: one master and four workers.
 Here's an example list of processes, slightly tidied for readability:

 ```console